Corvette Black Book 1953-2015

 Tough act to follow

 The first Corvette Black Book was published in 1978.
 Two years later a new edition added 1979 and 1980.
 A bigger edition came along in 1984 and updated books continued each year through 1990.
-In 1992, the book was rewritten cover to cover and resized to cram in 40% more data for each year.
+In 1992, the book was rewritten cover to cover and resized to cram in 40% more data.
 New editions were published each year through 1999.
 In 2000, height and page count increased.
 Page count increased again in 2003 as more material was added.
-In 2011, the height of the book increased by nearly an inch to a full ten inches.
+In 2011, the height of the book increased to a full ten inches.
 The beauty of the Corvette Black Book lies, like the car itself, in its evolution.
 These are pocket-sized marvels with thousands of Corvette facts, options and option codes, exterior and interior colors and codes, production figures, serial numbers for body, engine, and component parts, original “window sticker” prices, and a compilation of the details that make each model unique.
 By categorizing all this in a precise year-to-year format, the Corvette Black Book puts phenomenal expertise at your fingertips.
-And the latest 1953-2014 edition is the best yet.
+And the latest 1953-2015 edition is the best yet.

 Improved yet again

-For the fourth time in its 35-year history, the 2011 Corvette Black Book was resized by adding nearly an inch to its height.
-The extra space permitted more data for most models years—more engine numbers and color data for starters—and also realigned type spacing for easier reading.
-The 2014 edition builds on the new format.
 In the Corvette Black Book, production quantities always trail by one year.
-So in addition to 2014 introductory info, the 2014 edition includes 2013 quantities and interim production changes.
+So in addition to 2015 introductory info, the 2015 edition includes 2014 quantities and running production changes.
 It’s all part of an endless effort to maintain the Corvette Black Book’s reputation for detail and accuracy.
 Not only does it have the information you want, the book is designed so you can find what you’re looking for quickly.

 Buy 2014 Edition Now